• Skip to primary navigation

 Link Disclosure

-From time to time I recommend kitchen products and ingredients.
+From time to time, I recommend kitchen products and ingredients.
 These are always items I use and love!
-When I share a link to a product you can rest assured that I have tested the item and genuinely love it!
-If you follow my link and purchase the item in some cases I will receive a commission for the referral.
+When I share a link to a product, you can rest assured that I have tested the item and genuinely love it!
+If you follow my link and purchase the item, in some cases, I will receive a commission for the referral.

-Whilst the commission may only be $1 or so, I value your support, and I take your trust very seriously.
+While the commission may only be $1 or so, I value your support, and I take your trust very seriously.

-By clicking on my link, or selecting my name "Julie Carlyle" as the referer you reward me with a small commission that helps support me and this website.
+By clicking on my link or selecting me as the referrer, "Julie Carlyle," you reward me with a small commission that helps support me and this website.

 Your support keeps me cooking!